The strong coupling from an improved $\tau$ vector isovector spectral function: Theory overview

 Before we do this, we present an additional reason for using FOPT as the prescription to be used in the FESR determination of $\a_s$ from hadronic $\t$ decays.
 It is well known that perturbation theory for the Adler function, and for the quantities $I^{(w)}_{\rm th}(s_0)$, is not convergent.
 Attempts to go beyond perturbation theory using Borel resummation techniques lead to ambiguities in the Borel sum that necessitate the introduction of $D>0$ terms in the OPE \cite{MB}.
 The most well-known example is that of the leading infrared renormalon in massless QCD.
 This leads to the $D=2k=4$ term in Eq.~(\ref{OPE}), which removes the ambiguity associated with this renormalon.
 The appearance of $D>0$ terms in Eq.~(\ref{OPE}) is thus intricately connected to resummations of perturbation theory.

 In Ref.~\cite{HR}, it was shown that, in general, the FOPT and CIPT series lead to different Borel sums, with different analytical properties.
 Moreover, it was pointed out that this different analytical behavior of the Borel sums for $I^{(w)}_{\rm th}(s_0)$ appears to invalidate the correspondence between infrared renormalons and the $D>0$ terms in the OPE in the case of CIPT.
-For example, Ref.~\cite{HR} finds that a simple pole at $u=2$ in the Borel plane leads to an ambiguity for the weight $w_0(y)=1$ in CIPT.
-This ambiguity at $u=2$ should be cured by the $D=2u=4$ coefficient in the OPE, but this is at odds with the fact that the OPE does not contribute to the contour integral of the $w_0(y)=1$ FESR.
+The Borel sum for the CIPT series does not allow for the usual renormalon ambiguities that in the case of FOPT are in one-to-one correspondence with terms in the OPE.
+Thus, there is a mismatch between the use of CIPT, and the representation of $\Pi^{(1+0)}(z)$ by the OPE, Eq.~(\ref{OPE}).
 This mismatch between the Borel sum and the OPE does not happen in FOPT.

 This observation casts strong doubts on the consistency of using the OPE~(\ref{OPE}) in the case of CIPT.
 Again, this does not settle the issue of whether the (Borel sum of) FOPT or CIPT provides a better approximation to QCD.
 But it does imply that it is theoretically inconsistent to apply the OPE in the form~(\ref{OPE}) if one uses CIPT in the evaluation of the $D=0$ perturbative contributions, and therefore casts doubts on all CIPT-based extractions of $\a_s$.
 We are thus led to the conclusion that FOPT should be taken as the preferred choice for analyzing hadronic $\t$ decays using the OPE.
 While we will provide determinations of $\a_s(m_\t)$ employing both FOPT and CIPT (ignoring the OPE subtleties in the case of CIPT) we will quote the FOPT value as our final result, to be compared with other $\overline{\rm MS}$ determinations of $\a_s$.
 We will also give a CIPT value based on fits to $I^{(w)}_{\rm ex}(s_0)$, allowing the reader to compare to earlier CIPT results and assess the impact of changes in the input inclusive $V$ spectral function.